RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 **Performance**

 In this context, the avionics package will be used as a major component of a controlled, rocket launch system.
 The performance of the avionics package is contingent upon the success rate of a favourable launch and flight.
 This is achieved by performing frequent, in-flight correction of the gimbal position to ensure high efficiency and furthermore high performance.
+Additionally, the software model of the avionics package will need to be designed in a way where it can be applied by the simulation segment of the larger system.
+As a result, this will furthermore contribute to improving the performance of the rocket gimbal.

 **Uses**